nikhilmetrani/beta-ori/README.md

 `node_modules` directory should be created during the install.
 This is where all the project dependency modules downloaded.

-If `typings` folder is not created, run `npm run postinstall`

-Build the project:
+Building the project:

-> npm run clean & npm run build
+> npm run build

 `dist` directory should be created during the build